Comparison to Commercial Alternatives¶

 “Hardware” firewalls are better myth¶

 Commercial firewall companies’ marketing departments have done a fine job ingraining the myth of “hardware firewalls” into some people’s minds.
 The reality is there is no such thing as a “hardware firewall.”
 All firewalls are hardware that runs software.
 Most commercial firewalls are based on BSD (same as pfSense®) or Linux.
-Numerous commercial firewalls run many of the same underlying software programs that pfSense uses.
-Many commercial alternatives run on x86 hardware that’s no different from what people use for pfSense.
-In fact many people have loaded pfSense on hardware that used to run their commercial firewall, including Watchguard, Nortel, Barracuda and more.
+Numerous commercial firewalls run many of the same underlying software programs that pfSense software uses.
+Many commercial alternatives run on x86 hardware that’s no different from what people use for pfSense software.
+In fact many people have loaded pfSense software on hardware that used to run their commercial firewall, including Watchguard, Nortel, Barracuda and more.

 Open source is insecure myth¶